Last Updated on

-This evening while sitting around watching the news and all of the political craziness that comes with an election year, we decided that we needed a drink to help make sense of it it all.
-While it is fun to come up with lots of original cocktails, every now and then it is nice to grab one of our old bar books and pick a recipe out.
+While sitting around watching the news and all of the political craziness that comes with an election year, we decided that we needed a drink to help make sense of it it all.
+While it is fun to come up with original cocktails, every now and then it is nice to grab one of our old bar books and pick a recipe out.

 In this case we decided on a drink that was invented to celebrate the election of a politician from Boston’s notoriously corrupt Ward Eight.
 It only seemed fitting that we should drink a cocktail that was founded on the nuttiness of election season, the Ward Eight.

-Legend has it that the Ward Eight was invented by a bartender at Boston‘s famed Locke-Ober restaurant where supporters of Martin Lomasney, the ward boss of Boston’s Eighth ward, frequently held court.
-Lomasney was a tough, influential politician who had formally headed up an Irish street gang was known for working the system and finding creative ways to get his constituents jobs and influence.
+Legend has it that the Ward Eight was invented by a bartender at Boston‘s famed Locke-Ober.
+It was a restaurant where supporters of Martin Lomasney, the ward boss of Boston’s Eighth ward, frequently held court.
+Lomasney was a tough, influential politician.
+He had headed up an Irish street gang was known for working the system and finding creative ways to get his constituents jobs and influence.

-One night in 1898, while celebrating Lomasney’s certain victory to the Massachusetts state senate, a supporter asked for a round of drinks to help spread the rosy glow of victory, and the barkeep rolled out a previously unnamed cocktail.
+One night in 1898, they were celebrating Lomasney’s certain victory to the Massachusetts state senate.
+A supporter asked for a round of drinks to help spread the rosy glow of victory.
+Of course, the barkeep rolled out a previously unnamed cocktail.
 When asked what they were drinking, the bartender said it needed a name, and the supporters suggested the drink’s birthplace, Ward Eight.

 What Ingredients are Needed for the Ward Eight Cocktail?